DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 If you are interested in giving it a [try](https://auth0.com/extend/try?umt_source=extend_blog&umt_medium=utility-bar-try&umt_campaign=extend_blog), you can start today for free.
 Feel free to [contact us](https://auth0.com/extend/#support) if you have any questions.

+I would like to thank [Eugenio Pace](https://twitter.com/eugenio_pace), [Sandrino Di Mattia](https://twitter.com/sandrinodm) and [Tomasz Janczuk](https://twitter.com/tjanczuk) for taking time out of their busy schedules to be interviewed for this post.